Many New Jersey slang words and phrases have been adopted from other parts of the United States, while others are unique to New Jersey.

 9. What’s Popping:

-New Jerseyans are known for their easygoing attitude, and this phrase is a reflection of that “go-with-the-flow” mindset.
+New Jerseyans are known for their easygoing attitude, and this phrase reflects that “go-with-the-flow” mindset.

 Jerz is a New Jersey slang for New Jersey itself.
 This is a shortened form of New Jersey.